Persoonia chamaepitys: Description

 A prostrate shrub, Persoonia chamaepitys reaches to around 20 cm high and spreads up to 1–2 m across.
 The new growth is hairy.
 The tiny spine-like leaves measure 0.7–1.9 cm long and 0.5–1 mm wide.
 Flowering occurs over spring and summer (October to January), the small yellow flowers arising from or near the ends of branchlets.

 Taxonomy

 It was first described by Allan Cunningham in 1825.
 The origin of the type specimen is unknown.
-The species name is derived from the Ancient Greek words chamae "ground hugging", and pitys "pine", from resemblance of the foliage to that of pines.
+The species name is derived from the Ancient Greek words χαμαί khamaí "on the ground, to the ground", and πίτυς pítys "pine", from resemblance of the foliage to that of pines.

 In 1870, George Bentham published the first infrageneric arrangement of Persoonia in Volume 5 of his landmark Flora Australiensis.
 He divided the genus into three sections, placing P. chamaepitys in P. sect.
 Amblyanthera.
 Within the genus Persoonia, P. chamaepitys is classified in the lanceolata group, a group of 54 closely related species with similar flowers but very different foliage.
 These species will often interbreed with each other where two members of the group occur.
 Common names include creeping geebung, prostrate geebung, and mountain geebung.